haukex/raspinotes/BaseInstall.md

 		   `lsblk -o PARTUUID /dev/disk/by-label/data`.
 The entry might look like:
 		   `PARTUUID=9730496b-03  /data  ext4  defaults,noatime  0  2`
 		   where you should also do `sudo mkdir -v /data`.
 Then reboot.
+		   *Note:* Depending on the data being written, you may also want to add `sync` to the mount options for a little bit more protection against sudden power offs (make sure you understand the implications of this depending on the type of flash memory you're using).

 		4. `sudo mkdir -v /data/pi`, `sudo chown pi:pi /data/pi`, and `ln -svnf /data/pi /home/pi/data`